How to recreate an authentic-sounding dub delay with software plugins

 AudioDamage Dubstation 2

 For years, the Dubstation plugin from AudioDamage has been the go-to echo plugin for electronic music producers and many other music styles too.
-This simple bucket brigade style delay allows you to recreate classic dub delay effects without too much learning curve.
+This simple bucket brigade style delay allows you to recreate classic dub delay effects without too much of a learning curve.

 The stripped-down interface makes the user more inclined to dive into automation and sound sculpting, while the loop function is extremely useful for creating rhythms without the feedback going out of control.
 The less-is-more approach might not be for everyone, but it’s certainly closer to the experience of using hardware delay pedals.